davemackintosh/dav3.co/src/routes/blog/serverless-rust-with-clean-architecture.md

 ---
-title: Powering Serverless Lambdas with Clean Architecture and Flexible Middleware in Rust.
+title: Building Robust Applications with Rust: Powering Serverless Lambdas with Clean Architecture and Flexible Middleware in Rust.
 keywords:
   - Hexagonal Architecture
   - Ports and Adapters